leomakino/learn-data-engineer-topics/gcp/cloud-digital-leader-path/2-innovating-with-data-and-gcp.md

 Most data warehouse providers link storage and compute together, so customers are charged for compute capacity whether they are running a query or not.

+Bigquery:
+- is a fully-managed data warehouse with downtime free upgrades and maintence and seamless scaling.
+- it allows to analyze petabytes of data
-The BigQuery is serveless, it means that resources are automatically provisioned behind the scenes as needed to run queries.
+- It is serveless, it means that resources are automatically provisioned behind the scenes as needed to run queries.
 So businesses do not pay for compute power unless they are actually running a query.

 #### *What is a Data lake?*
 A Data lake is a repository for raw data and tend to serve many purposes, such as:
+- store, process, and secure large amounts of structured, semi-structured and unstructured data.
 - Hold 'back-up' data which helps businesses build resilience against unexpected harm affecting the data.
 - protect against data loss

+Data lakes are often made up of many different products.
+When determinating which product to use for the data lake, it's important to consider the nature of the data being ingested.
+The summary below shows the appropriate Google cloud storage products based on data type:
+- **Structured**: Cloud SQL, Cloud Spanner, BigQuery
+- **Semi-structured**: Cloud datastore, Cloud BigTable
-Cloud Storage:
+- **Unstructured**: Cloud storage.

+Cloud Storage is a service that enables the company to store and serve binary large object (Blob data).
+Some of the key benefits of Google cloud storage are :
 - Any amount of data
 - Low latency
 - Accessible from anywhere
 - Multi-regional storage
 - Regional storage is ideal when an organization wants to use the data locally.

+Cloud storage provides organizations with different options of storing objects.
 One way to classify an organization's requirements for storage is by how often they need to access the data.

-For data that will be accessed less often:
+For data that will be accessed less often, cloud storage offers nearline, coldline, and archive storage classes.
-- Nearline
-- Coldline
-- Archive storage

-Looker:
+1. **Nearline**: It's best for data you don't expect to access more than once per month.
+1. **Coldline**: It's best for data you plan to access at most once per 90 days or quarter.
+1. **Archive**: It's best for data you plan to access at most once per year.

+#### Some ingest tools
+**Pub/Sub** is a service for real-time ingestion of data **Dataflow** is a service for large scale processing of data

+Pub/Sub and Dataflow, can work together to bring unstructured data into the Cloud and transform it into semi-structured data.

+This transformed data can then be sent directly from Dataflow to BigQuery, where it becomes immediately available for analysis.

+#### BI solutions
+business intelligence solutions serves data in the form of insights.

+The challenge businesses often face is identifying the right business intelligence solution.

-- It is the Google Cloud BI solution.
+Looker is a Google Cloud business intelligence solution.
+-  it's a data platform that sits on top of an analytics database and makes it simple to describe your data and define business metrics.
-- Analyse, explore and create visualiations
+- Analyse, explore, create visualiations, etc.

+#### Quizz Notes
+1. Data integrity is achieved by implementing a set of rules when a database is first designed and through ongoing error checking and validation routines as data is collected
+1. Databases efficiently ingest large amounts of real-time data, while data wharehouses rapidly analyze multi-dimensional datasets.
+1. A data lake is a repository of raw data and tend to hold 'back up' data
+1. The advantages for storing and managing data in the public cloud are: Elasticity and speed.
+1. A solution for an organization that needs to store, do complex queries, and perform dataanalysis on large amounts of structured and semi-structured data is the Bigquery
+1. Looker can be used to use it to create real-time dashboards of a large hotel chain and serve it for its customers.